-- C9.1 Collection of cellular therapy products shall be performed according to written Standard Operating Procedures. - C9.2 CMV-appropriate and irradiated or equivalent, or autologous blood components shall be available during the collection procedure for all donors. - C9.2.1.1 Allogeneic blood products administered to the donor during apheresis collection or used during priming procedures shall be CMV-appropriate and irradiated or equivalent prior to transfusion. - C9.3 There shall be a written order from a physician specifying, at a minimum, the anticipated date and goals of collection. - C9.4 There shall be peripheral blood count criteria to proceed with collection including the timing of sample collection. - C9.4.1 The peripheral blood count criteria shall be met and documented prior to each collection. - C9.4.1.1 A complete blood count, including platelet count, shall be performed within 24 hours prior to each subsequent cellular therapy product collection. - C9.5 There shall be written documentation of a daily assessment of donor suitability for the collection procedure performed by a qualified person immediately prior to each collection procedure. - C9.6 General or regional anesthesia, if required, shall be performed or supervised by a health care provider licensed and credentialed to administer anesthesia.
+- C9.1 Collection of cellular therapy products shall be performed according to written Standard Operating Procedures. - C9.2 CMV-appropriate and irradiated or equivalent, or autologous blood components shall be available during the collection procedure for all donors. - C9.3 There shall be a written order from a physician specifying, at a minimum, the anticipated date and goals of collection. - C9.4 There shall be peripheral blood count criteria to proceed with collection including the timing of sample collection. - C9.4.1 The peripheral blood count criteria shall be met and documented prior to each collection. - C9.4.1.1 A complete blood count, including platelet count, shall be performed within 24 hours prior to each subsequent cellular therapy product collection. - C9.5 There shall be written documentation of a daily assessment of donor suitability for the collection procedure performed by a qualified person immediately prior to each collection procedure. - C9.6 General or regional anesthesia, if required, shall be performed or supervised by a health care provider licensed and credentialed to administer anesthesia. - C9.7 Administration of mobilization agents shall be under the supervision of a licensed health care professional experienced in their administration and management of complications in persons receiving these agents. - C9.7.1 Appropriate mobilization should be used for the disease being treated and for the donor being collected.

-- C9.7 Administration of mobilization agents shall be under the supervision of a licensed health care professional experienced in their administration and management of complications in persons receiving these agents. - C9.7.1 Appropriate mobilization should be used for the disease being treated and for the donor being collected. - C9.8 Collection procedures shall include a validated process for assessing the quality df cellular therapy products to ensure product safety, viability, and integrity, and to document that products meet predetermined release specifications.
-Results of all such assessments and procedures shall become part of the permanent record of the product collected. - C9.8.1 Methods for collection shall employ procedures that minimize the risk of microbial contamination and are validated to result in acceptable cell viability and collection yield. - C9.9 There shall be a process to verify the donor identity and collection procedure prior to initiating the collection procedure. - C9.10 Collection methods shall employ appropriate age and size adjustments to the procedures when applicable. - C9.11 Cellular therapy products shall be collected in sterile containers appropriate for the product. - C9.11.1 Containers shall be securely closed to prevent leakage or contamination prior to distribution. - C9.12 Records shall be made concurrently with each step of collection of each cellular therapy product in such a way that all steps may be accurately traced. - C9.12.1 Records shall identify the person immediately responsible for each significant step, including dates and times, where appropriate. - C9.13 There shall be policies addressing safe treatment with ECP, if applicable. - C9.13.1 Before ECP is undertaken, there shall be a written therapy plan from a physician specifying the patient's diagnosis and GVHD grade, involved organs, indication, timing of the procedure, proposed regimen, and any other factors that may affect the safe treatment with ECP. - C9.13.2 A final report of the ECP treatment, including procedure details, shall be documented in the patient's medical record.
+- C9.8 Collection procedures shall include a validated process for assessing the quality of cellular therapy products to assure product safety, viability, and integrity, and to document that products meet predetermined release specifications.
+Results of all such assessments and procedures shall become part of the permanent record of the product collected. - C9.8.1 Methods for collection shall employ procedures that minimize the risk of microbial contamination and are validated to result in acceptable cell viability and collection yield. - C9.9 There shall be a process to verify the donor identity and collection procedure prior to initiating the collection procedure. - C9.10 Collection methods shall employ appropriate age and weight adjustments to the procedures. - C9.11 Cellular therapy products shall be collected in sterile containers appropriate for the product. - C9.11.1 Containers shall be securely closed to prevent leakage or contamination prior to distribution. - \underline{C} 9.12 Records shall be made concurrently with each step of collection of each cellular therapy product in such a way that all steps may be accurately traced. - C9.12.1 Records shall identify the person immediately responsible for each significant step, including dates and times, where appropriate. - C9.13 There shall be policies addressing safe treatment with ECP, if applicable. - C9.13.1 Before ECP is undertaken, there shall be a written therapy plan from a physician specifying the patient's diagnosis and GVHD grade, involved organs, indication, timing of the procedure, proposed regimen, and any other factors that may affect the safe treatment with ECP. - C9.13.2 A final report of the ECP treatment, including procedure details, shall be documented in the patient's medical record. - C9.14 Where cellular therapy products are distributed directly from the Collection Facility to the Clinical Program for administration, the Standards related to labeling, documentation, distribution, transportation, and record keeping in Sections D7, D8.4.5, D10, D11, D13, and the Appendices apply.

-C9.14 RECORDS IN CASE OF DIVIDED RESPONSIBILITY
+C9.15 RECORDS IN CASE OF DIVIDED RESPONSIBILITY